erdbeerlexi/assecor-assessment-backend/README.md

 * If the colors must be changeable another way of representig/storage is needed.
 They should have an own table.
 But that would be difficult now with the csv.
 An internationalizing of the color names would be useful too.

 * The tests use the normal spring boot application.
 Meaning they do not use `test/resources` as resource folder but `main/resources`.
 For this projects that is no problem.
 But with larger projects this may not the best way.

-* The separation of zip code and city is at the moment twice in the project.
-In `Person`, the DTO, and `PersonEntitiy`.
-It would be wise to unify this, but there was no idea how to do this properly.